jacobjinkelly/slurm/README.md

 ### Launching Sweeps

-A job sweep can be launched as follows:
+A hyperparameter sweep can be launched as follows:

 ```
 ./batch.py PARTITION JOB_NAME FILE_TO_RUN SLURM_QOS CONFIG